mlevatich/Abelon/notes/gameplay/skilltrees.md

 Kath:   Defender, Hero, Cleric
 Elaine: Huntress, Apprentice, Sniper
 Shanti: Lanternfaire, Sorceress
-Lester: Firebrand, Assassin
+Lester: Assassin, Naturalist
 Mona:   Caretaker

 ## Skill ideas

-Goal for Abelon/Kath: 8 assists, 16 attacks
+Goal for Abelon/Kath:
-- 8 in each tree
 - Start with 8 at level 8 (3 assists, 5 attacks)
-- Learn 5 over the game (5 levelups, expected level 13/15), 11 remain
+- Learn 5 over the game (expected level 13/15), 11 remain

-Goal for Elaine: 7 assists, 14 attacks
+Goal for Elaine:
-- 7 in each tree
-- Start with 3 at level 3 (1 of each)
+- Start with 3 at level 3 (1 assist, 2 attacks)
-- Learn 8 over the game (8 levelups, expected level 11/15), 10 remain
+- Learn 8 over the game (expected level 11/15), 10 remain

-Goal for Shanti/Lester: 6 assists, 12 attacks
+Goal for Shanti/Lester:
-- 9 in each tree
 - Start with 6 at level 6 (2 assists, 4 attacks)
-- Learn 5 over the game (5 levelups, expected level 11/15), 7 remain
+- Learn 5 over the game (expected level 11/15), 7 remain

-Goal for Mona: 4 assists, 5 attacks
+Goal for Mona:
-- 9 in the tree
 - Start with 5 at level 10 (2 assists, 3 attacks)
-- Learn 2 over the game (2 levelups, expected level 12/15), 2 remain
+- Learn 2 over the game (expected level 12/15), 2 remain

 #### Abelon

 Ideas:
 - Demon: Spell: The Contract: Invoke The Contract
 - Demon: Spell: Retribution: Enemies that attack Abelon suffer a big debuff.
 Moderate cost.
-- Demon: Assist:
+- Demon: Assist: ???:
 - Executioner: Assist: Death Blessing: Grants allies agility and affinity on kill, scales with abelon's affinity.
 Moderate cost.
 - Executioner: Spell: Gallows: Every turn, all stats of an enemy will permanently lower by one.
 Big cost.
-- Executioner: Assist:
+- Executioner: Assist: ???:
 - Veteran: Assist: Knights of Ebonach: High cost assist with massive range and an assortment of stat buffs.
 Scales well with Affinity.
-- Veteran: Attack:
+- Veteran: Attack: ???:

 #### Kath